crossplane/crossplane/design/one-pager-merge-jets-proposal.md

   and bump the API version.
-* If an existing classic CRD (hand-written or ACK-generated) has a bug that cannot be fixed easily or has a blocker or we continuously get bugs which makes it hard to maintain, consider replacing it with Terrajet.
+* If an existing classic CRD (hand-written or ACK-generated) has a bug that cannot be fixed easily or has a blocker or we continuously get bugs which makes it hard to maintain, consider replacing it with Terrajet and if you do bump the API version.

 The main idea behind these guidelines is that we'd like to make use of the best tooling for a given resource in terms of its maintenance cost and stability.
 We